maheshkunchala0717-sudo/customer_behavior_analysis/README.md

 Presented insights using an interactive dashboard.
 Demonstrated an end-to-end data analytics workflow.

-Project Structure
+### Project Structure
+text
 Data-Analytics-Project/
-│
 ├── data/
 │   ├── raw_data.csv
 │   └── cleaned_data.csv
-│
 ├── notebooks/
 │   └── data_analysis.ipynb
-│
 ├── sql/
 │   └── queries.sql
-│
 ├── dashboard/
 │   └── dashboard_file.pbix
-│
 ├── images/
 │   └── dashboard.png
-│
 ├── README.md
 └── requirements.txt

-How to Run
+### How to Run

-Clone this repository.
+1. *Clone this repository:*
+   bash
+   git clone <your-repo-url>

-Install the required Python libraries:

-pip install -r requirements.txt
+2. *Install the required Python libraries:* bash pip install -r requirements.txt

-Open the Jupyter Notebook.
-Run the notebook cells to perform data loading, cleaning, and EDA.
+3. *Open the Jupyter Notebook:* Run the notebook cells to perform data loading, cleaning, and EDA.

 Import the cleaned dataset into PostgreSQL, MySQL, or SQL Server.
 Execute the SQL queries provided in the sql folder.
 Open the dashboard file in Power BI or Tableau to explore the visualizations.